-- With reference to the ErP Preparatory Study for Taps and Showers, currently under development by the JRC, water and related energy saving can be achieved by acting on both technology and user behaviour.
+- From a life cycle perspective, water use and management is less important when assessing the whole life environmental impacts of an office building - The available information on the split of water consumption in the non-domestic sector between different uses is limited.
+With reference to office buildings, an analysis on the water consumption split between different non-domestic activities and uses in the UK shows that in the case of office buildings, water is used mainly for toilets and urinals, taps and for showers - With reference to the ErP Preparatory Study for Taps and Showers195, currently under development by the JRC, water and related energy saving can be achieved by acting on both technology and user behaviour.
 According to this study, the main water and energy savings are related to the domestic sector.
-Moreover, other typologies of non-domestic buildings than office buildings could allow reaching greater water and energy savings. - Given that EU GPP criteria have been published in 2013 both for sanitary tapware and for toilets and urinals it is proposed to include a cross-reference to them for consistency.
+Moreover, other typologies of non-domestic buildings than office buildings could allow reaching greater water and energy savings. - Given that EU GPP criteria have been published in 2013 both for sanitary tapware and for toilets and urinals, and that the results of the MEErP Preparatory study for Taps and Showers are not yet published, it is proposed to include a cross-reference to them for consistency.